andrewdaoust/cka-prep/docs/fundamentals/chapter02.md

 Running a single container is easy, but when trying to connect multiple containers with networking, scaling them, and deploying changes without downtime, it becomes a more difficult problem.
 Kubernetes is a system to automate the deployment, scaling, and management of containerized applications.

 The name is derived from the Greek __κυβερνητης__, which means helmsman or ship pilot.
-Kubernetes is often refered to as K8s, with the 8 representing the 8 letters between _k_ and _s_.
+Kubernetes is often referred to as K8s, with the 8 representing the 8 letters between _k_ and _s_.

 ### Components of Kubernetes